cs2388/STRCconfig/README.md

 ## Reporting a Bug

-If you encounter a bug or unexpected behavior, please [open an issue](../../issues) and include:
+If you encounter a bug or unexpected behavior, please email **cws2026@proton.me** and include:

 - Your iOS version
 - Your iPhone model